Quantum and classical ergotropy from relative entropies: Introduction

 In a second part of the analysis, we turn to a unified framework, namely geometric quantum mechanics.
 Exploiting this approach \cite{Anza20a,Anza20b,Anza20c}, we define the \emph{geometric relative entropy}.
-With this it becomes particularly transparent to characterize the one-time measurement approach to quantum work \cite{Deffner16,Beyer2020,Sone20a,Sone20b}.
-In this paradigm, work is determined by first measuring the energy of the system, and then letting it evolve under a time-dependent dynamics.
+With this, it becomes particularly transparent to characterize the one-time measurement approach to quantum work \cite{Deffner16,Beyer2020,Sone20a,Sone21b,Allahverdyan05}.
+In this paradigm, work is determined by first measuring the energy of the system, and then letting it evolve under time-dependent dynamics.
 In contrast to the two-time measurement approach \cite{Kurchan01, Tasaki00,Talkner07,Huber2008,Campisi11,Deffner2011PRL,Kafri2012,Mazzola2013,Dorner2013,Roncaglia2014,Batalhao2014,An2015,Deffner2015PRL,Deffner2015PRE,Talkner16,Gardas2016,Bartolotta2018,Gardas2018,Touil2021PRQ}, no projective measurement is taken at the end of the process.
 Hence, the work probability distribution is entirely determined by the statistics \emph{conditioned} on the initial energy.
 Here, we identify the distinct contributions to the thermodynamic cost of projective measurements by separating out the coherent and incoherent ergotropies, and the population mismatch in the conditional statistics.

-Hence, by re-writing the quantum ergotropy in a form independent of the maximization over all unitaries, we are able to (i) generalize the notion to classical scenarios, and to (ii) elucidate the thermodynamics of projective measurements.
-This analysis further cements the ergotropy as one of the salient pillars of quantum thermodynamics.
+Hence, by expressing the quantum ergotropy as a difference of relative entropies, we are able to (i) generalize the notion to classical scenarios, and to (ii) elucidate the thermodynamics of projective measurements.
+This analysis further cements ergotropy as one of the salient pillars of quantum thermodynamics.

-\paragraph{Quantum ergotropy}
+{The paper is organized as follow.
+In Section~\ref{sec:QuantumErgotropy}, we review quantum ergotropy in terms of relative entropies and its relation to the quantum coherence in Section~\ref{sec:ErgotropyCoherence}.
+Then, we introduce the formulation of classical ergotropy in Section~\ref{sec:ClassicalErgotropy}, and discuss the geometric quantum mechanics approach to ergotropies in Section~\ref{sec:ErgotropyGeometry}.
+Finally, we discuss the physical meaning of the conditional thermal states in the second law of thermodynamics based on its ergotropy in Section~\ref{sec:ErgotropyConditionalThermal} before our conclusions in Section~\ref{sec:conclusion}. }

+\section{Quantum Ergotropy}

 We begin by deriving a simple expression for the quantum ergotropy, which does not explicitly depend on the optimization over unitary maps.
 To this end, consider a quantum system with Hamiltonian $H$ and quantum state $\rho$.
-Then, the ergotropy is defined as \cite{Allahverdyan04}
+Then, the ergotropy is defined as ~\cite{Allahverdyan04}

 where $\mc{U}$ is the unitary group.